AparnaKadlag/JavaLab_Excercise_Part1/Readme.md

 # 2. CalculateArea

-Program to Calculate the perimeter and the area of a square, a rectangle and a circle Run Main class To see the Output from CalculateArea folder
+Program to Calculate the perimeter and the area of a square, a rectangle and a circle Run Shape class To see the Output from CalculateArea folder

 ## Usage